-Founded in 1970, Flying Buffalo Inc. marks its 50th anniversary in 2020.
-Rick Loomis, Buffalo’s founder and president passed away last August, a day before his 73rd birthday.
+Founded in 1970, Flying Buffalo Inc. marked its 50th anniversary in 2020.
+Rick Loomis, Buffalo’s founder and president passed away in August 2019, a day before his 73rd birthday.
 At Rick’s request, longtime company manager Steve Crompton and other FBI stalwarts have kept Flying Buffalo going, shipping orders and fulfilling outstanding Kickstarter obligations.
 “To celebrate our anniversary, we have released seven new or long out-of-print products for T&T and Mercenaries, Spies, & Private Eyes,” Steve says, “including Alice in Weirdworld, Overkill, Beyond the Wall of Tears, the Continent of Arabor campaign book, Grimtooth’s Tomb of the Warhammer, and How to Write a Solo — and we have more adventures in the works.
 We’d like to think Rick is pleased with our efforts.”

 T&T emphasizes roleplaying and gamemaster rulings over charts and reference books.
 In straightforward dungeon crawls, play is quick and exuberant.
 T&T is known, perhaps notorious, for its bumptious sense of humor, seen most prominently in its naming of spells, such as “Oh Go Away,” “Alaka-Scram,” “Poor Baby” (a healing spell), “Upsydaisy,” and “Take That You Fiend.”
 In a December 2009 Grognardia retrospective, Old School Revival blogger James Maliszewski confessed the spell names, in particular, made him snobbish about T&T in his early years: “Whimsy and humor were antithetical to ‘serious roleplaying,’ and so games that evinced either were seen as unfit for play by discerning gamers. […] If I were to pick a single mistake I made in my gaming education to call ‘tragic,’ it would be my rejection of Tunnels & Trolls back when I had the chance to become better acquainted with it. […] I’ve been missing quite a lot.
 T&T is a very cleverly designed game: complete, simple, and flexible, yet easily expandable.
 It’s not math-heavy and looks to be quite amenable to the kind of off-the-cuff gaming I enjoy these days.
 It’s also unambiguously old-school, as its rules demand both player cleverness and referee adjudication for satisfying use. […]